How to Say "The grandfather must not go to the rainbow hill at night" in Korean | -(으)면 Grammar

 What does "The grandfather must not go to the rainbow hill at night" mean in Korean?

-The Korean sentence "할아버지는 밤에 무지개 언덕에 가면 안 돼요." translates to "The grandfather must not go to the rainbow hill at night." in English. "할아버지는 밤에 무지개 언덕에 가면 안 돼요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "할아버지는 밤에 무지개 언덕에 가면 안 돼요." translates to "The grandfather must not go to the rainbow hill at night." in English.
+Imagine a scene: the grandfather must not go to the rainbow hill at night.
+In Korean, this moment is captured as "할아버지는 밤에 무지개 언덕에 가면 안 돼요.".
+The sentence flows naturally from subject to action.

 Pronunciation guide: halabeojineun bame mujigae eondeoke gamyeon an dwaeyo.